ProvisionGenie/ProvisionGenie/Docs/Considerations-on-Dataverse.md

 ### Issues with Developer Experience

 * Delegation: In Canvas Apps, heavy processing of data is delegated to the data connection.
-Common formulas in Power Apps are not delegatable to SharePoint: This means that it's difficult to return more than 500 (default) to 2000 (max) records at a time in SharePint.
+Common formulas in Power Apps are not delegatable to SharePoint: This means that it's difficult to return more than 500 (default) to 2000 (max) records at a time in SharePoint.
 Although this is not our core use case in ProvisionGenie, we want the entire solution to be future-proof
-* Filter for data from SharePoint lists have absurd limits, like yes/no fields are not filterable
+* Filter for data from SharePoint lists have some hard to overcome limits, like yes/no fields are not filterable
 * All SharePoint lists are independent from each other.
 And although lists can have lookup columns that could refer to other lists, a SharePoint list is by no means a relational database.
 Lookup columns are not only causing a challenging developer experience but also lead to massive performance issues

 ### Performance issues